 14. Rescue Dogs

-According to dog experts, many have said there is not a love compared to that of a rescue dog.
+According to dog experts, many have said there is no love compared to that of a rescue dog.
 They are thankful to have a home and appreciative of all their humans do for them.

 As most adopted breeds are a blend of different dog breeds, check out this post about Mixed Breeds.